Among women of childbearing age, there is an expected pattern of the

 be effectively treated with OCPs, but also responds well to the use of

 Patients with hypothyroidism may also have this type of menstrual cycle,

-and screening for thyroid disease with a
+and screening for thyroid disease with a TSH is helpful.

 Too Frequent Periods